CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

 ### Task 1.2: Using Copilot in Outlook

 In Outlook, **Copilot for Microsoft 365** makes managing emails easier, letting you focus more on effective communication.
 It helps you understand long email threads, see different viewpoints, and spot unanswered questions.
 With Copilot, you can quickly reply using prompts or turn short notes into full emails using resources from Microsoft 365.
+You can also easily adjust your message's tone and length.

 1. Open your **Outlook** and click on any of the emails.
 Choose **Summary by Copilot** to generate an entire summary of the chosen email thread, displayed above the thread in the reading pane.